FriedrichWilken/CounterApi/README.md

 #### Decrease the Value

 Use the ```PUT``` method at ```http://localhost:8080/counter/decrease``` to decrease the counter value.
 If you send no body the value will be decreased by 1.
-If you send a body with a value, the counter will be increased by the given value:
+If you send a body with a value, the counter will be decreased by the given value:

 ```json
 {